rodolfoamarques/full-stack-backend-code-challenge/README.md

-# full-stack-backend-code-challenge
+# Sportdec coding challenge

 ## Introduction
-Welcome to the Sportdec coding challenge for engineers interested in roles on the __backend__ of the Sportdec mobile stack.
-The challenge is intended for candidates applying for mobile client development roles in our company.
-It's not a super-pressure time challenge - you can complete it at home, in your own time.
-Ideally you will complete this in less than __1 week__.
+Welcome to the coding challenge for developers interested in __backend__ roles in Sportdec.
+It's not an against-the-clock time challenge - you can complete it at home in your own time.

-The sooner you get your submission back to us, the sooner we can progess your application to final interviews.
+Ideally you will return your submission in __within 7 days__ - the sooner you get your submission back to us, the more quickly we can progress your application to interview stage.

-    A little bit about us
-    Sportdec is a sports companion app for sports fans.
-What's a sports companion app?
-    Well, we see it as providing fans with features and fun to compliment their following of live games.
-That includes:
-     * Realtime updates and notificaations on match scores and events :soccer:
-     * Match, team and players stats
-     * Orginal sport content of a fan's favourite teams
-     * Pre- and live-match money betting
-     * Sports games
-     * And much more...

 ## The Challenge

-1. Create a commandline API mashup of the Github and Twitter APIs.
+1. Create a commandline API mashup of the Github and Twitter APIs

-2. Search for "Football" projects on GitHub, then, for each project, search for any tweets mentioning it.
+2. Search for "Football" projects on GitHub, then, for each project, search for any tweets mentioning it

-3. Output the Github summary of each project together with a list of recent tweets.
+3. Output the Github summary of each project together with a list of recent tweets

 ## Instructions

-We are not a dogmatic organisation - you are free to choose the technologies you wish to use to implement this challenge.
-However, given the nature of the role, the following are preferable to us:
+While you're free to choose the technologies you wish to use to complete this challenge, submissions in Node.js, Java, C#, or Go are preferable.

-- You may complete this challenge in Node.js (preferred), Java, or C#
-- We expect your submission to be 'production' quality.
-We leave it to your judgement what this may entail
+- We expect your submission to be 'production' quality - __we leave it to your own judgement what this might entail__

 - Include any instructions required to run your submission in Markdown format

 ## Deadline

-- While there is no specific deadline, we request that you complete and submit the challenge within 7 days
+- While there is no specific deadline, we request that you return your submission within 7 days

 - We're more interested in how well you approach and complete the challenge, rather than how quickly

 ## Guidelines

 - You will require a Twitter consumer key and secret to complete this challenge

 - Do not include any private details with your submission.
 We suggest you make any private values such as API keys configurable